deadbytes/de.htwg.mps.sudoku/de.htwg.mps.sudoku/README.md

 # Sudoku in Scala

-This project is used as a sample project and architecture for the lecture *Software Engineering* at the University of Applied Science in Konstanz.
+This project is used as a sample project and architecture for the lecture *Modern Programming Languages: Scala* at the University of Applied Science in Konstanz.

 The project evolves over the course of the lecture from a few simple classes to a full blown Model-View-Controller architecture with layers, components, dependency injection.